 The general properties of matter try to describe the nature of globine from both an internal and an external point of view.
 The elastic properties of globine imply that within its constitution it has smaller elements.
-Perhaps the limit of transverse or longitudinal elasticity is related to the size of the reticule.
+Perhaps the limit of transverse or longitudinal elasticity links to the size of the reticule.

 In short, the filaments configure themselves as the mechanism for the transmission of the minimum unit of energy, unavoidably related to the Planck constant – though it is most probably not as constant as it appears to be.
-Often, it is convenient to not be satisfied with the appearance of things, but rather to go deeper with one’s mind.

 On the following pages, we will analyze the composition, characteristics and properties of matter in general for each of the big categories of the 3D reticular structure of matter.